Using a Soil Block Maker for growing your own seedlings is a quick, low environmental impact method for starting your own seedlings.

 Your soil blocks have to stay in a big tray.
 That makes things a little harder to deal with during the growing process.
 If you have some plants in the tray doing better than others they might need to be moved to a different lighting station.
 That’s pretty hard to do when they are all packed together in one tray.

 I also used the larger blocks to grow some lettuce.
 The roots of the lettuce plants never really filled the whole block.
-When transplanting time came, getting those plants out of the tray was a little awkward.
+When the transplanting time came, getting those plants out of the tray was a little awkward.

 They are a little pricey

 At around $30 each using a soil block maker to start your seedlings can be a little pricey up front.
-Over the long run they will pay for themselves.
-But there is a pretty larger up front commitment.
+Over the long run, they will pay for themselves.
+But there is a pretty larger upfront commitment.

 My Overall Feelings

 Overall I was pretty happy with my first time using a soil block maker.
-They were very easy to use and they grew good, strong, healthy starts.
+They were very easy to use and they grew good strong healthy starts.
 I’m sure a few of the issues I had with them would have been resolved had I had a smaller soil block makers.
 The one I used was the second largest.
 I think one size smaller would have been better for the small plants I grew.
 It also would have saved seedling mix.

 These guys will be going on my Christmas list this year.
 I look forward to including them as part of my seed starting program.
 I think they will be particularly handy for large numbers of flower starts.
 They will also be great for things like lettuce where.
-With lettuce I like to have a bunch of smaller starts to set our after only 4 weeks.
+With lettuce, I like to have a bunch of smaller starts to set ours after only 4 weeks.
 I don’t think I would use them for larger starts like tomatoes, peppers or broccoli, where the plants are in the containers longer and grow much larger.

 Here’s a list of several different soil block makers for you to check out. (be aware that these are affiliate links so I will earn a small Amazon commission if you buy):